-“Legacy software is anything the new kids don’t want to play with.
+“Legacy applications are anything the new kids don’t want to play with.
 That’s the best technical definition, because eventually it defines sustainability, maintainability, and how much technical enthusiasm will be present in the application development process,” said Gary Baney, chief development officer at IT service provider Advanced Server Management Group (ASMGi).
 “There’s a symbiotic relationship between business and technology development.
-The biggest downside of legacy is that the symbiotic relationship has disappeared.”
+The biggest downside of legacy applications is that the symbiotic relationship has disappeared.”

-Mainframe software became synonymous with “legacy software” when PCs started taking over the enterprise.
+Mainframe software became synonymous with “legacy application” when PCs started taking over the enterprise.
 Today, IT is pressured to extend desktop business applications out to mobile apps.

 Practically speaking, labels do not make businesses competitive; sound business solutions do.